-Dr. Mindy Rice received her Doctor of Nursing Practice in Nursing Administration and Education in May of 2018.
+Dr. Mindy Rice received her Doctor of Nursing Practice in nursing administration and education in May 2018.
 She has been teaching at Spring Arbor University since 2013 and has taught a variety of nursing courses at both the graduate and undergraduate levels.

-Dr. Rice began her nursing career at Henry Ford Allegiance Health in the Emergency Department in 2006.
-She was an ER nurse for 12 years and also working as an adjunct nursing instructor when she felt led to pursue nursing education in a full-time role.
-She became the Director of the Baccalaureate Pre-Licensure Nursing track in the School of Nursing and Health Sciences and now serves as Chair for that program.
+Dr. Rice began her nursing career at Henry Ford Allegiance Health in the emergency department in 2006.
+After working as an ER nurse for 12 years and serving as an adjunct nursing instructor, Dr. Rice felt led to pursue a full-time role in nursing education.
+She became the Director of the Baccalaureate Pre-Licensure Nursing track in the School of Nursing and Health Sciences at SAU and now serves as Chair for the program.